LishuaiJing3/azure-openai-llm-examples/README.md

 - langchain
 - databricks SQL warehouse to chat with your existing datasets.

-It expriments general Azure OpenAI Chat GPT-3 and GPT-4 models.
+It expriments general purpose and chat version Azure OpenAI GPT-3 and GPT-4 models.

 For vector DB, Chroma db is used and huggingface embeddings are used for creating vectors for documents.